 Using cvendian for Byte Order Conversion

-This chapter describes a utility to convert the byte order of an InterSystems database for migration between Big-endian and Little-endian platforms.
+This page describes a utility to convert the byte order of an InterSystems database for migration between Big-endian and Little-endian platforms.
 It also provides an option to report on the byte order of a given database.

 Introduction to cvendian